MP4 Tips & Tricks

 Step 1 Launch Wondershare converter and load AVCHD/MP4 file(s).

-Step 2 Select desired output format.
+Step 2 Select the desired output format.

 So, pick up between AVCHD and MP4 depending upon your video recording requirements.
 For playing these formats on other devices, you can also convert them using Wondershare UniConverter.